Levittown, New York: Place in American culture

-As the first and one of the largest mass-produced suburbs, Levittown quickly became a symbol of postwar suburbia.
-Although Levittown provided affordable houses in what many residents felt to be a congenial community, critics decried its homogeneity, blandness, and racial exclusivity (the initial lease prohibited rental to non-whites).
-Today, "Levittown" is used as a term to describe overly sanitized suburbs consisting largely of identical housing.
-Similarly, places have earned names like "Levittown-of-X" or "Levittown-on-the-X" as seen in Long Island's Bayville "Levittown on the Sound" and Fire Island's Dunewood "Levittown on the Bay."
-Oddly enough, although Levittown is remembered largely for its homogeneity, the majority of houses in Levittown have by now been so thoroughly expanded and modified by their owners that their original architectural form can be somewhat difficult to see; however, with diligent observation, several original examples can still be seen today.

 Levittown has become so ingrained in American culture that the Smithsonian Institution in Washington has expressed interest in displaying an entire Levittown house.
 Bill Yeingst, a historian with Smithsonian's National Museum of American History Domestic Life Division, said "An original ranch model would be ideal.
 We would like someone to donate their Levittown house, or we would like to find a donor to provide the funds so that we could secure a Levittown house."
 He noted that "The stories played out in suburban Levittown are the stories of America.
 They are stories important to everyone."
 Although "None of this is set in concrete," according to Yeingst, "the Levittown house would be dismantled at the site, transported to Washington and reconstructed.
 Then it would be exhibited along with other innovations in American home life."

 Geography

 According to the U.S. Census Bureau, the CDP has a total area of 6.9 square miles (17.8 km2), all land.
 It does not conform to the U.S. Postal Service boundaries nor to the extent of the development built by Levitt & Sons; it also includes areas built by other developers.

 Levittown, New York, is an unincorporated area in Nassau County, New York.
 It can be defined in three overlapping but non-conforming ways.
 The most common use is Levittown as defined by the United States Postal Service's Zip Code 11756.
 Another definition is the extent of the Levitt & Sons development built from 1947 to 1951.
 A third is the Census Designated Place (CDP) called Levittown as defined by the United States Census Bureau.

 The United States Postal Service ZIP code called Levittown, New York, is 11756 and what is most commonly used to mean Levittown, New York.
 It does not include all the houses built in this area by Levitt & Sons and it does include houses built by other developers.
 The actual Levitt built development sprawls over three other postal zones, Wantagh NY (11793) and Westbury, NY (11590) in the Town of Hempstead, and Hicksville, NY (11801) in the Town of Oyster Bay.